 Katy’s main role is to ensure the smooth running of the Ape Alliance Bristol Office, co-ordinating volunteers and supporting Ian in all aspects of his work with Born Free, Ape Alliance and GRASP

-Laura joined the conservation team in July 2012 and provides programmes support.
-This includes the co-ordination of the project equipment donations and answering volunteer enquiries as well as providing support for the organisation of team meetings and monthly budget tracking.
-With a background in biology Laura completed a masters in Environmental Conservation Management at the University of Glamorgan before joining the team in Horsham. email@example.com
+Laura joined the conservation team in July 2012 and works on rescue, care and conservation projects.
+This includes working with partner organisations such as the Lilongwe Wildlife Centre, Ngamba Island and Limbe Wildlife Centre as well as providing support for Born Free Foundation Ethiopia and their flagship Wildlife Rescue, Conservation and Education Centre, Ensessakotteh.
+Laura also co-ordinates Born Free’s Global Friends Programme, a small grants programme to support environmental education in schools and communities linked to our conservation projects.
+With a background in biology Laura completed a Masters in Environmental Conservation Management at the University of Glamorgan before joining the team in Horsham. email@example.com

 Sarah joined Born Free in 2006 and her role provides support for Zoo Check’s day to day work and campaigns.
 She is the primary contact for animal welfare complaints received through Born Free’s Traveller’s Animal Alert; maintains Zoo Check’s complaints database; investigates and responds to animal welfare complaints; answers requests for information and various other administrative tasks. email@example.com